CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 FORMALITIES FOR ADMISSION

-In accordance with article 7:134, §2 of the Belgian Code of Companies and Associations and article 19.2 of the articles of association of the Company, the right of a shareholder to vote at the Meeting is subject to the compliance with all formalities described below:
+In accordance with article 7:134, §2 of the Belgian Code of Companies and Associations and article 19.1 of the articles of association of the Company, the right of a shareholder to vote at the Meeting in person, by proxy or by mail is subject to the compliance with all formalities described below:

-- the registration of the ownership of the shares in the name of the shareholder by Tuesday, 12 May 2026, at midnight (CET) (the Record Date), in the following way:
+A. the registration of the ownership of the shares in the name of the shareholder by Tuesday, 12 May 2026 at midnight (CET) (the Record Date), in the following way:

 - for registered shares, by the registration of these shares in the name of the shareholder in the register of registered shares of the Company; or